simonedaniello/Research-Standalone/README.md

 # researchISPW

-ResearchSTDALN was developed for the exam "Software Engineering and Web Application".
+ResearchISPW was developed for the exam "Software Engineering and Web Application".
 This standalone represents a part of an e-commerce web application, showing how research works.

 ## Prerequisites